christensenjairus/Incrypto/README.md

 ## Getting Started
 ### Two main options for running Incrypto:
-1. **Easy**: Download and install a pre-built package. **This will offer no encryption flexibility.** You will have to use our default encryption algorithms. **The prebuilt packages are in the PREBUILT_PACKAGES folder.
-This will not be explained furthur.**
+1. **Easy**: Download and install a pre-built package. **This will offer no encryption flexibility.** You will have to use our default encryption algorithms. *Most types of packages are too large for GitHub.
+If you can't find the package type you want, you'll have to compile it yourself (see option #2).* **The prebuilt packages are in the PRECOMPILED_PACKAGES folder.** This will not be explained further.
 2. **Recommended**: Clone the repository, run the app, and eventually make your own installer. **Follow steps below.**.
    * This is recommended because it offers the full flexibility of Incrypto
    * It also enables you to distrubute your custom compiled packages so that your friends can have your encryption/decryption algorithms (which they will be able to see)